asepkh/documentation/code-standarization-next.md

-# Code Standardization with ESLint
+# Code Standardization with Eslint and Prettier

 ## Introduction